 The AMA warns: Learn the signs, but remember this, even if you're not sure it's a heart attack, have it checked out (tell a doctor about your symptoms).
 Minutes matter!
 Fast action can save lives — maybe your own.
 Don’t wait more than five minutes to call 9-1-1.

 Don't be a victim of heart disease, strive to make healthier choices in the following areas:

 Health Experts are recommending plant sterols, polyphenols and resveratrol for improving your cholesterol and heart health.

 Many plants include some substances known as plant sterols, phytochemical compounds found in the fatty tissues of plants.

 However, it is difficult to consume enough of these foods on a daily basis to derive enough plant sterols to maintain healthy cholesterol levels.

-Promising studies have shown that, foods containing at least 0.4 grams per serving of plant sterols, eaten twice a day with meals for a daily total intake of at lest 0.8 grams and as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart diease.
+Promising studies have shown that, foods containing at least 0.4 grams per serving of plant sterols, eaten twice a day with meals for a daily total intake of at lest 0.8 grams and as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.

 If you are concerned with cholesterol or heart health, look for products containing, plant sterols, resveratrol and polyphenols.